 Were you a victim of sexual assault or abuse?

-If you or someone you know has been damaged by sexual assault or abuse we invite you to contact us for a free consultation.
+If you or a loved one has been damaged by sexual assault or abuse we invite you to contact us for a free consultation on a possible sexual abuse lawsuit.
+We will fight for the largest amount of monetary compensation available in your case.
+We create attorney-client relationships throughout the state.

 You may also find helpful information on our pages on how to apply for victim restitution from a California criminal court, or prepare to testify as a witness at trial.